-The training is intensive, weeks are 35 hours long with a mix of taught sessions and scheduled independent learning (during the Covid-19 Pandemic some classes may be delivered online).
+The training is intensive, weeks are 35 hours long with a mix of taught sessions and scheduled independent learning.
+As a result of the Covid-19 Pandemic we have adopted some of the blended learning practices and some modules will be delivered online.
 The year is up to 35 weeks in length in order to sustain physical progression.
 Class sizes vary depending on the subject being taught.
 As well as physical skill development there is a strong focus on artistic exploration and creativity, contextual studies and business planning.